agusorte/project_selfdriving/README.md

 ## Overview
-This code find uses machine learning/DeepLearning (YOLO) to classify/tag different objects in the scene (persones, cars, etc) using images and pointclouds.
+This code uses machine learning/DeepLearning (YOLO) to classify/tag different objects in the scene (persones, cars, etc) using images and pointclouds.

-Taging object is done using boundining boxes in the images and velodyne pointclouds, applications can be high level semanting segmentation combining both source.
+Taging object is done using boundining boxes in the images and velodyne pointclouds, applications can be used as high level semantic segmentation combining both sensor sources.

 This code have been tested under ROS Kinetic and Ubuntu 16.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 **Author: [Agustin Ortega](https://github.com/agusorte), aortega.jim@gmail.com**

+An Example of the results can be seen in this video

 ![project_selfdriving example: video](doc/vel.mp4)